adityaanantpatil/adityaanantpatil/README.md

 ## Hi there 👋

-Here are some ideas to get you started:
-I'm a passionate developer and engineer with a love for autonomous systems and competitive engineering.
 Welcome to my corner of GitHub!

 👨‍💻 About Me
 🔭 I’m currently working on an Autonomous Vehicle for the BAJA SAE competition.
 My focus is on developing advanced driver-assistance systems (ADAS) including: